brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3562
 I see other people who are not free from lust for sensual pleasures being devoured by craving for sensual pleasures, burning with the fever of sensual pleasures,

+- Highlight(pink) Location 3564
+a delight apart from sensual pleasures, apart from unwholesome states, which surpasses even divine bliss.

 ___